offtheclockmaven/offtheclockmaven.github.io/content/posts/2025101201/index.md

 ### More Than a Purchase Order — It’s a Strategic Endorsement

 Treating this like a simple PO misses the plot.
 This is the world’s most influential AI company publicly validating AMD’s roadmap.
 Nvidia has long dominated AI training; this deal cracks that narrative.
-OpenAI CEO Sam Altman put it plainly: “AMD’s leadership in high-performance chips will enable us to accelerate progress and bring the benefits of advanced AI to everyone faster.”
+OpenAI CEO Sam Altman put it plainly: "AMD’s leadership in high-performance chips will enable us to accelerate progress and bring the benefits of advanced AI to everyone faster.”

 Net/net: AMD now stands as a credible, high-performance alternative, turning the AI accelerator market into a real two-horse race.